-These Are the Real Names of Your Favorite Mega-Stars
+45 Surprising Real Names of Your Favorite A-List Celebs

 Believe it or not, Schindler’s List and Iron Man 3 actor Sir Ben Kingsley’s real name is actually Krishna Pandit Bhanji.
 The star changed his name long before making it onto the A-list, using his dad’s nickname (Ben) and his grandfather’s nickname (King Clove) to create his moniker.

 Though born Amanda Lee Rogers, Arrested Development actress Portia De Rossi legally changed her name at the young age of 15.
-In an interview with The Advocate, she explained that she chose the name “Portia” after the Shakespeare character in “The Merchant of Venice” and “de Rossi” because “I was Australian and I thought that an exotic Italian name would somehow suit me more than Amanda Rogers.”
-And for more Hollywood trivia, check out the 20 Celebrity Couples Who Have Been Together Forever.
+In an interview with The Advocate, she explained that she chose the name “Portia” after the Shakespeare character in “The Merchant of Venice” and “de Rossi” because, as she told The Advocate, “I was Australian and I thought that an exotic Italian name would somehow suit me more than Amanda Rogers.”

 His real name is Maurice Micklewhite, but actor Michael Caine has been going by his stage name since 1954.
 And recently, the screen legend actually made the name change official, noting that airport security was becoming too much of a hassle with two separate names.